 Efforts to name the snowballing movements—incorporating a range of anti-government, anti-lockdown, anti-mask, and anti-vax positions—have been strained so far.
 Beyond the United States, where support for the recently defeated president offers a convenient common denominator, most observers have made heterogeneity the takeaway.
 The Economist referred to the “diverse bunch” at demonstrations that often feature New Age homeopaths next to skinheads and QAnon supporters in stars and stripes.
 “Meet Germany’s Bizarre Anti-Lockdown Protesters” read the title of a New York Times op-ed in August.
 Naomi Klein referred to the “conspiracy smoothie” that unites many protesters.
 Sociologist Keir Milburn hazarded the coinage of “the cosmic Right.”
 Drawing lessons from the mass phenomenon that is Bolsonarismo, Brazilian philosopher Rodrigo Nunes described the protests as the latest manifestation of “denialism” born of an inability to come to terms with the enormity of challenges confronted by humankind.

-Diagonalism reminds us that universal Internet access, the attention-absorbing power of social media platforms, and the dynamics of “incitement capitalism” have made space for hostile counter-publics.
+Diagonalism reminds us that “incitement capitalism” has made space for hostile counter-publics.